 Some users have noticed recently that their website is showing as insecure when viewed from certain browsers or devices, but not from others.
-The insecure notice looks similar to the following:
+The “connection not secure” message looks similar to the following:

 Why is it happening now?